ropensci/roweb3/content/blog/2024-12-01-forks-upstream-relationship/index.md

 and by isolating these changes in specific locations.

 In practice, this can for example be done by using configuration files and variables.
-This serves the double purpose of being more [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and of separating changes.
+This serves the double purpose of being more [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and of separating changes a fork may want to implement from the core codebase a fork is unlikely to modify.

 Although these changes need to take place in the upstream repository, it doesn't necessarily mean that the upstream maintainers are responsible for making these changes.